- You do not have any products in your shopping cart yet.

 Find more coffee tables from the "Deep Island" series here: Coffee Table "Deep Island"

 The tabletop of this coffee table consists of recycled solid wood planks sourced from old, demolished houses on the islands of Java and Bali.
 The wood is 70 to 100 years old, resulting in a unique grain and expressive surface.
-The light brushing emphasizes the natural texture of the wood, while a high-quality furniture wax provides a durable seal.
+The light brushing emphasizes the natural texture of the wood, while a high-quality furniture wax ensures a durable seal.

 Technical Details